 Starting with the taro roots, boil them in hot water until they're tender when stuck with a fork.
 This can take up to 15 minutes depending on the size of the taro, or even faster with a pressure cooker.
 Make sure the fork easily goes all the way through the middle, otherwise the taro root is still raw in the middle.

 Give everything a really good stir in the pot.
-Simmer the sabzi until the dahi-based gravy thickens and coats the arbi.
+Simmer the sabzi until some of the water evaporates and the taros starches naturally thickens the dahi-based gravy to coat the vegetable.
 Add more water if it thickens too much, but it should be a thick gravy and not too watery like a soup.

 Garnish the arbi with chopped cilantro and it's ready to serve while warm.